-Tips for Music Professionals 40 & Under Series: Management & Operations
+Tips for Music Professionals 40 and Under Series: Management & Operations

 Key management and operations strategies from "40 Tips for Music Professionals 40 and Under"—a NAMM U session presented at The NAMM Show 2013.
 The session was hosted by Ryan West (pictured), Cris Behrens and CJ Averwater of NAMM YP (Young Professionals).